approov/web-quickstart-google-recaptcha-v3-javascript/SHAPES-EXAMPLE.md

 This contacts `https://shapes.approov.io/v1/shapes` to get a random shape.

-The subsequent steps of this guide take you through the steps to add both Fingerprint and Approov to the Shapes web app.
+The subsequent steps of this guide take you through the steps to add both reCAPTCHA and Approov to the Shapes web app.
 If the Shapes web app were already making use of reCAPTCHA to bind browser sessions to known users, the necessary steps would be nearly identical.

 ## MODIFY THE WEB APP TO USE APPROOV WITH GOOGLE RECAPTCHA V3